widgetapps/node-restful-api-skeleton/README.md

 ### Required HTTP Headers for Authenticated Requests

 When you login and get your JWT or you refresh to get an updated JWT, you will get back the JWT that you must include in all authenticated API requests.
-The JWT also contains the user _id that you will also need to include in the HTTP request headers.
 If you need to easily decode your JWT, you can use [jwt.io](https://jwt.io/).
 Simply copy the JWT from the response and paste there.
-It will decode the JWT content, showing you the complete user record including the `_id` field.
+It will decode the JWT content, showing you the complete user record.

-Here are the two headers that you must include to make requests to authenticated endpoints (the validate endpoint above is authenticated, look at the cURL command).
+The following header must be included with requests to authenticated endpoints (the validate endpoint above is authenticated, look at the cURL command).

 ```
 x-access-token: {JWT}
-x-user-id: {user _id}
 ```

 ### Users